suranabhavya/Data-Science-Project/README.md

 ### Current Insights

-1. We were able to answer a a few key questions regarding the Public Works Violations dataset:
+1. We were able to answer a few key questions regarding the Public Works Violations dataset:

     * Q: Which address has the most repeated violations?
 A: 74 Clarendon ST Suite A

         ![Properties with violations](images/add_with_rep_violations.png)

     * Q: Which zipcode has the most violations?
 A: 02127

         ![Zipcodes with violations](images/zipcode_pwv.png)

     * Q: Which is the most common violation?
 A: Improper trash disposal